 Here are a few simple tips to keep your RV refrigerator working more efficiently for longer:

-- Make sure your RV is level as your fridge will work better this way.
+First, make sure your RV is level, as your fridge will work better this way.
 This is especially true for absorption refrigerators.
 If you have a hilly drive, we recommend shutting off your RV fridge entirely rather than running it off the gas.

-- Install an RV refrigerator fan to maximize airflow and increase efficiency.
+Thirdly, install an RV refrigerator fan to maximize airflow and increase efficiency.
 We explain the Truth About RV Refrigerator Fans in this article and share a video about our fin fan installation and the kit we used.
+You won’t believe how much better your fridge will work with this simple hack!

-- Replace the gasket seal on the door to keep cold air from escaping.
+Fourth, replace the gasket seal on the door to keep cold air from escaping.
+Over time, these seals can wear out, crack, or simply flatten.
+Fresh seals will help with cold loss.

-- Melt the ice on your fins by defrosting the fridge as needed.
+Finally, melt the ice on your fins by defrosting the fridge as needed.
+Defrosting your RV freezer also maximizes function and space.

 Safety Warning for Absorption RV Fridges